kn-gloryo/kn-gloryo.github.io/_posts/2015-12-03-Build_NDK_AndroidStudio_detail.md

 title: Step by Step - How to create a c++ library with NDK on Android Studio 1.5 (not experimental way)
 ---

 #1.
-Configure JDK, NDK Locations
+Configure JDK, NDK path environments

 ####I'm using jdk 1.8.0_65 and ndk-bundle.
 We can use the official ndk also.